 This culture is based upon principles of inner and outer balance.
 It is believed that by drinking or eating anything that is drastically colder or hotter than the body’s natural temperature, you will lose your inner balance.

-This doesn’t mean that room temperature is always the best temperature.
+This doesn’t mean that room temperature is always the best temperature in every scenario.
 Let’s take a look at the instances when drinking cold, warm, and hot water may be better options than water at room temperature.

 Is cold water ever a good option?